Five points for trustees considering consolidation

-The government and the Pensions Regulator have both provided a strong nudge to trustees of smaller occupational pension schemes that they should consider consolidating within larger schemes to drive better outcomes for members.
-So, what are the main considerations for trustees and sponsoring employers?
+The government and the Pensions Regulator have both provided a strong nudge to trustees of smaller occupational pension schemes that they should consider consolidating within larger schemes to drive better value for members.
+Regardless of the outcome of the value for members test, what are the main considerations for trustees and sponsoring employers?

 - Member outcomes: These are determined by investment returns net of charges, the amount paid in and good decision making when taking money out of the scheme.
 All of these can be influenced by engagement as well as the options available within the scheme.